siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/dns-dhcp/240-how-to-configure-a-dhcp-server-on-almalinux-a-comprehensive-guide.md

 ---
+# ToDo: Enable integrated DHCP feature in Dnsmasq and Configure DHCP Server.

 title: How to Configure a DHCP Server on AlmaLinux
 description: This detailed guide will walk you through the installation, configuration, and management of a DHCP server on AlmaLinux.
 date: 2024-12-09
-draft: false
+draft: true

 tags:
   - AlmaLinux
 categories:
   - Linux
   - Linux How-to
 linkTitle: Configure a DHCP Server
-type: docs
-prev: null
-next: null

 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 weight: 240
-toc: true

 keywords:
   - AlmaLinux
-excludeSearch: false

 featured_image: /images/almalinux.webp
-url: configure-dhcp-server-almalinux
+url: configure-dnsmasq-dhcp-server-almalinux
 ---
 A DHCP (Dynamic Host Configuration Protocol) server is a critical component of modern networks, automating the assignment of IP addresses, gateway addresses, and DNS settings to client devices.
 Configuring a DHCP server on AlmaLinux ensures efficient IP address management and seamless network connectivity for devices in your environment.